 The bill amends the Natural Resources and Environmental Protection Act by updating the regulations surrounding pheasant hunting licenses in Michigan.
 It establishes that individuals aged 18 and older must obtain a current annual pheasant hunting license, which costs $25, in addition to a base license.
-Certain exemptions are provided, including individuals hunting on licensed game bird preserves, private land (with some exceptions), public land in the Upper Peninsula, and those holding specific lifetime licenses.
+Certain exemptions are provided, including individuals hunting on licensed game bird preserves, private land (with some restrictions), public land in the Upper Peninsula, and those holding specific lifetime licenses.
 The bill also outlines the requirements for affixing the license to the base license and allows collectors to purchase a license without the same restrictions, although such licenses are not valid for hunting.

 Statutes affected: